upennyayang/intrusion-detection-system/README.md

 intrusion-detection-system
 ==========================

-Created a security tool	 in AVA,	which is capable of monitoring traffic to or from a single host on network.
+Created a security tool	 in Java,	which is capable of monitoring traffic to or from a single host on network.